Samsung Galaxy S20 Glass Breakage

 Samsung Galaxy S20 Camera Class Action Lawsuit

 Samsung is facing a class-action lawsuits which alleges that the company deprived consumer of hundreds of dollars by charging more for a defective device.
-Samsung has also been accused of hiding the defect in the camera design.
+Samsung has also been accused of hiding the defect in the camera design and of failing to assist consumers in accessing repairs.

-Consumers who paid hundreds of dollars more for an already costly device, specifically for the advantage of the S20 Ultra camera have been left with a system that is unusable and may have been placed at risk for injury due to glass shards.
-Those consumers are now forced to pay about $400 to repair the phone to regain any use of the expensive camera and some may be unable to obtain repairs due to parts unavailability.
+Consumers who paid hundreds of dollars more for an already costly device, specifically for the advantage of the S20 Ultra camera, have been left with a system that is unusable and may have been placed at risk for injury due to glass shards.
+Those consumers may have been forced to pay about $400 to repair the phone to regain any use of the expensive camera and some may be unable to obtain repairs due to parts unavailability.